St. Valentine’s Day is the perfect time to teach kids about the Christian meaning of love. Here’s how.

-1. Emphasize the “Saint(s)” Part of St. Valentine’s Day
+1. Emphasize the Saint in St. Valentine’s Day

 2. Make an Urn of Saintly Role Models